 Another surprising plus to Manuka honey is how it may help to kill infections.
 In fact, Manuka honey has been used by medical professionals and western medicine alike to actually kill infections, and some pretty hefty ones too.

-Manuka honey, just like it can kill infections will actually aid in the wound healing process.
+Manuka honey, just like it can kill infections, will actually aid in the wound healing process.
 When used in the dressing of wounds, it assists in moist wound healing which is considered the most beneficial.

 Not only that, because it’s also an anti-inflammatory, it reduces healing time and scarring!
 So the next time you get a paper cut or have some type of minor wound, grab some Manuka honey and see if it will help.

 Anyone with acne-prone skin or chronic eczema knows how important it is to take care of your skin.
 Since Manuka honey has an anti-inflammatory effect, it can help reduce inflammation caused by acne.
 Meaning, it’ll make the acne you get much less noticeable!

 Not only that, but the Manuka honey can help oxygenate your pores, drawing out bacteria and improving your acne-prone skin.
 On one popular acne-focused rating site, it gave Manuka honey an 82% recommendation!

 There is a long list of foods to avoid if you’re someone who frequently experiences acid reflux.
 Manuka honey has the ability, like most kinds of honey do, to coat the lining of the stomach and esophagus and help repair the tissue lining that can be aggravated by acid reflux.

 Since Manuka honey also reduces inflammation, promotes healing and so on, it’s no wonder so many are turning to it as a natural way of treating both acid reflux and GERD.

-However, since Manuka honey is raw and unpasteurized flower honey, it acts as a natural anti-histamine and when taken on a regular basis can reduce the need for over the counter allergy medications.
+However, since Manuka honey is raw and unpasteurized flower honey, it acts as a natural antihistamine and when taken on a regular basis can reduce the need for over the counter allergy medications.

-For your teeth, simply combine the manuka honey with water, and swish around your mouth like you would a mouthwash after meals to treat your teeth and gums to its oral health benefits!
+For your teeth, simply combine the Manuka honey with water, and swish around your mouth like you would a mouthwash after meals to treat your teeth and gums to its oral health benefits!

 Because of Manuka honey’s anti-inflammatory and healing ways, it can for many relieve the symptoms of IBS, calming the stomach and easing digestion.
 This natural remedy may be helpful in treating IBS and preventing symptoms from occurring.

 Looking for a way to sleep better at night?
 As it turns out, Manuka honey can help you sleep by promoting the production and release of melatonin in the brain.
 Melatonin is helpful to creating a truly restorative sleep.

 Melatonin can also help you fall asleep faster, and with the Manuka honey at work, can help heal anything you might be fighting off while you rest!
 So before you go to bed, try some Manuka honey and let it do its thing.

 Yep, it’s mostly just sugar.
 Like most honey’s, it is made up sugar and the other 20% is where all the magic happens.